Lytwest/topgg-vote-system/README.md

 ![image](https://media.discordapp.net/attachments/864201025047887932/1041693973590331542/1111.png)

 ## Description
-🌙 This is the source code of my personal site.
+🌙 This is the source code of my Top.gg Vote System.
 You can pull it to yourself by forking.

 ## Languages Used in the Page/Site;
 `JavaScript`